where dc meets for mardi gras

 What activities are there at the event?

-Following the parade, the party continues on District Pier.
-Enjoy live music by Naptown Brass Band, get your photo taken at the photo booth, and visit the District Pier bar to try Hurricanes made with the Wharf’s own Thrasher’s Rum.
+Following the parade, the party continues in Market Square and on Transit Pier.
+Enjoy live music, get your photo taken at the photo booth, and visit the Market Square Party Zone to try Hurricanes made with the Wharf’s own Thrasher’s Rum.
 Don’t miss the fireworks show at 6:30pm!

 What activities will you have for kids and families?